 Mika, a new 6,000 square foot, art-centric bar, is opening in Bushwick off the Morgan L stop on July 6th.
-The bar will feature beer, wine, local craft sake, Japanese snacks, billiards, and shuffleboard.
-Unlike pre-existing bars which had to adapt to the coronavirus pandemic, Mika is part of a select breed: a COVID baby born under a bad sign, like a Londoner brought into the world during the Blitz.
+The roomy, minimalist space will feature beer, wine, local craft sake, Japanese snacks, billiards, and shuffleboard.
+Unlike pre-existing bars forced to adapt to the coronavirus pandemic, Mika is part of a select breed: a COVID baby born under a bad sign, like a London infant brought into the world during the Blitz.

 The bar is co-owned by husband and wife duo John Du and Mika Furuya.
-Furuya, the bar’s design guru and namesake, is from Tokyo.
-Her husband, from Shanghai, bought the property in 2014 and the couple began planning in 2018.
+The latter, the bar’s design guru and namesake, is from Tokyo.
+Her husband, from Shanghai, bought the property in 2014 and the couple began the planning phase in 2018.

-The expansive enterprise, like many businesses in the area a former warehouse, is painted all white, which according to Mika is deliberate from both aesthetic and practical standpoints; aside from a list of beverages curated to maintain as local a menu as possible, simple Japanese-oriented snacks, and games like shuffleboard, darts and pool, the space will also act as a gallery for local artists.
-Maintaining a minimal approach to decorating the space, therefore, has been deemed necessary by Furuya and co. to avoid the potential for visual clash.
+The expansive enterprise, like many businesses in the area a former warehouse, is painted white for maximum starkness, which according to Mika is deliberate from both aesthetic and practical standpoints; aside from place to enjoy a list of beverages curated to maintain as local a menu as possible, simple Japanese-oriented snacks, and games like shuffleboard, darts and pool, the space will act as a gallery for local artists.
+Therefore, maintaining a tabula rasa approach to decoration has been deemed necessary by Furuya and co. to avoid the potential for visual clash.

 In the exact center of the property is a 40-foot-odd rectangular bar running perpendicular from Thames Street outside.
-To its left is a spacious area for games (shuffleboard, pool and darts), and to the right a seating area that gives out onto a large patio.
+To its left is a spacious area for the aforementioned games, and to the right a seating area that gives out onto a large patio.

 “We got the permits and all that in January,” said Du, sitting with his wife and two small dogs in Mika’s sunny patio.
 “We were shooting to open in March.
 But that didn’t happen – and it’s ok, because it gave us a chance to fine-tune our program.
 Being first time bar owners, we were unsure of a lot of things.
 Is the food good enough?
 Should we have more cocktails?
 There’s been a lot of soul-searching.”